Shinmera/simple-tasks/README.md

       (sleep 1)
       (expt 2 12))

 In the case that a task encounters a failure during a run, it sets its status to `:errored` and saves the current environment.
 You can inspect this environment at any later point by fetching it with `error-environment` and looking at its contents with the various functions Dissect provides.
-This is mostly useful in a scenario where you cannot use a debugger and thus just automatically invoke the `continue` restart in the runner thread.
+This is mostly useful in a scenario where you cannot use a debugger and thus just automatically invoke the `skip` restart in the runner thread.
 With the environment saved, the error can still be inspected elsewhere or at a later date.

     (dissect:present
       (simple-tasks:error-environment